A Reader writes:

 The carbon eventually purchased from online suppliers linked above was better and cheaper than the pet department bought aquarium type.

-Again, while I consider the DYI bag a success, I'd rather just use the old Sharp bag and refill it as described above.
+Again, while I consider the DIY bag a success, I'd rather just use the old Sharp bag and refill it as described above.

 What this could be is a model for doityerselfers with other models without carbon filters.

 Any rectangular air purifier with space in front of the HEPA filter might work....try this preliminary example entirely at your own risk...

 First, carbon filter regeneration is not for the chemically sensitive, and should be done outdoors.

 My (expendable) microwave stinks inside, good thing I'd never put food in there.

 But the amazing amount of noxious outgassing that the Plasmacluster washable carbon filter bag produced over a 10 day period tells me that these need to be cleaned, more effectively than just washing with mild detergent, on a regular basis.

 "Carbon granules have an enormous internal surface area" has taken on new meaning.